SDLT RATES March 2020

 You usually pay Stamp Duty Land Tax (SDLT) on increasing portions of the property price above £125,000 when you buy residential property, for example a house or flat.

 There are different rules if you’re buying your first home and the purchase price is £500,000 or less.
+You usually pay Use the SDLT calculator to work out how much tax you’ll pay.

 You must still send an SDLT return for transactions under £125,000 unless they’re exempt.